HarshPatel2035/Machine-Learning---Mall-Customer-Clustering/README.md

-# 🛍 Mall Customer Segmentation – Machine Learning Project
+# 🛍 Mall Customer Segmentation (Clustering) – Machine Learning Project

 ## 📌 Overview
 This project performs **customer segmentation** for a mall using clustering techniques.